 Fighting back against Parkinson's

-Huntsville retiree Jerry Stover has been living with Parkinson’s disease for more than 20 years.
+Huntsville retiree Jerry Stover (pictured with her daughter Tammy Caruso) has been living with Parkinson’s disease for more than 20 years.

 For a long time, the symptoms were so mild that few people outside of Jerry’s immediate family noticed.
 But after Jerry was hospitalized with pneumonia and then her husband died in 2019, the disease seemed to become more aggressive.